robfatland/mocean/duck/duck.md

 Duck moves.

+If you are stuck and need help writing Python code to play the Duck game:
-A simple Duck game Client can be found [at this replit.com page](https://replit.com/@robfatland/duckgameplayer).
+A simple example for a Duck Game Client can be found [at this replit.com page](https://replit.com/@robfatland/duckgameplayer).